timescale/docs.timescale.com-content/getting-started/scaling-out.md

   OPTIONS (user '<remote_user>' password '<remote_password>');
 ```
 The additional users also need `USAGE` permission on the `timescaledb_fdw`
-foreign data wrapper and any data node (server) objects
+foreign data wrapper and any data node (server) objects.

-Deleting a data node is done by calling `delete_data_node.
+Deleting a data node is done by calling `delete_data_node`:

 ```sql
 SELECT delete_data_node('node1');